-- 1. Demonstrate the provision of holistic, culturally sensitive care for persons across the life span. - 2.
-Utilize the nursing process as a framework to deliver nursing care for the health promotion, maintenance and restoration of individuals, families, and communities. - 3.
-Provide holistic care that addresses actual and potential stressors to client well-being and employs/supports adaptive responses unique to the specific individual, family or community. - 4.
-Participate in research and apply research findings in the provision of evidenced based nursing care. - 5.
-Demonstrate client advocacy through involvement with the development of health care policies and public laws which improve health care delivery. - 6.
-Demonstrate leadership through the initiation of and participation in professional and community based collaborative projects. - 7.
-Provide client education at the individual, family and community level that empowers the client to make appropriate lifestyle changes and employ self advocacy to improve their level of health and wellness. - 8.
-Model professional identification, commitment and accountability through involvement with professional organizations, health care related boards/committees, and consumer advocacy groups. - 9.
-Demonstrate a commitment to lifelong learning through participation in professional continuing education, literature/journal critiques, and graduate study. - 10.
-Utilize professional standards of practice, to include the ANA standards, as a basis for care.
+- 1. Demonstrate the provision of holistic, ethical, and culturally sensitive care for persons across the life span. - 2.
+Use professional standards of practice and the nursing process as a framework for making clinical decisions to deliver safe and effective nursing care for the health promotion, maintenance and restoration of individuals, families, and communities. - 3.
+Apply research findings in the provision of evidenced based nursing care. - 4.
+Demonstrate leadership through participation in professional and community-based collaborative projects. - 5.
+Provide client education at the individual, family and community levels that empowers the client to make appropriate lifestyle changes. - 6.
+Model professional identification, commitment and accountability through involvement with professional organizations.